Is it Colic or Acid Reflux?

 - Flushed face when crying

-In fact, oftentimes it is encouraged that you make an immediate appointment with your children’s pediatrician if you believe they have colic, or are producing colicky behavior, so they can deduce that baby doesn’t have another underlying health problem–such as reflux.
+In fact, oftentimes it is encouraged that you make an immediate appointment with your children’s pediatrician if you believe they have colic.
+They will want to make sure that baby doesn’t have another underlying health problem, such as reflux.

-His pediatrician gave me a few of the following tips to ease his symptoms in conjunction with his medication.
+My son’s pediatrician gave me a few of the following tips to ease his symptoms in conjunction with his medication:

 - Feed more frequently with smaller portions